 A big bonus is my CDN helps achieve Google Speed tests that are in the 99% on desktop, Google loves this so organically ranks you higher, meaning more traffic, which means more conversions.

-This will just get you started but if you would like to invest in a CDN for your website then please contact me..
+This will just get you started but if you would like to invest in a Content Delivery Network for your website then please contact me..
 JOY